-We thought it was time to drop you guys another update on our eco journey, we wanted to share our wins (and not-so-wins) as we continue navigating this ever complex and critical landscape.
-Tahnee wrote about it here, at the end of last year :)
+We thought it was time to drop you guys another update on our eco journey, we wanted to share our wins (and not-so-wins) as we continue navigating this ever complex and critical landscape- Tahnee has written a piece about it here.

 The Journey So Far

 Bringing you quickly up to speed - our 50g/100g jars are in our beautiful, sexy repurposeable Miron jars.
 But our 250g/500g/1kg products are packaged in Kraft bags.
 While they may look sustainable from the outside, unfortunately they are not.
 You are able to reuse them if you so please, but we are trying to find either:

 - a biodegradable/home compostable solution OR if that fails

 We are currently trialling our 4th biodegradable/home compostable option and all have failed.
 You guys all know how tricky our extracts are with any moisture - hello clumps.
 I am yet to speak to anyone who works in this eco-tech industry who thinks there is a solution out there at this time (with a package that can provide a *2 year* shelf life).

 A recyclable option is not our ideal, but we are now starting to move away from the opytion of a biodegradable bag- perhaps we just need to give the industry more time and a solution will be available in the future.
 We are investigating some cool options that involve sugar cane and also cassava - these sound like they are only 'industrial' compostable (versus being able to be popped into our backyard compost) but a step in the right direction.
 We will keep you posted as we continue the dialogue with different businesses in this exciting space.

 2. Samples (And Why We Don't Do Them Anymore)